dogukangoker/dogukangoker/README.md

 ### ℹ️ Hi there 👋👋
-- My name is Doğukan.
-I'm 22 years old Jr. Front-End Developer
+- My name is Doğukan im 22 years old.

 ### 📌 GitHub Stats and Top Languages